Foods That Support Nerve Health: What to Eat for Nerve Damage

 19. Water

-Water is rightly compared to life.
-It is this magical fluid that ensures our well-being.
+Water is often equated with life.
+This essential fluid ensures our well-being.
 A well-hydrated body has a lesser risk of muscle spasms and neuropathic pain.
 Water is responsible for circulating all the nutrients in our body.
 Therefore, you cannot heal your damaged nerves if you do not monitor your water intake.

-You must not forget to drink at least 8 glasses of water daily.
-Never fail to do this!
+You must not forget to drink at least eight glasses of water daily.
+Never fail to do this.

 Meal planning